Mary Dilys Glynne: Plant pathology

 As soon as Glynne graduated she was offered a post in the University College of North Wales department of agriculture, but within a few months she was volunteering at Rothamsted Experimental Station where E. John Russell was director.
 Winifred Brenchley, the first woman to work in agricultural sciences, soon offered her a permanent assistant botanist position at Rothamsted, where she remained for 43 years.
 Glynne was one of the original members of the Mycology Department in 1918 and later founded the Plant Pathology Department.
 Glynne's first major work was studying Synchytrium endobioticum, the cause of potato wart disease.
 A modified version of her method for identifying varieties resistant to the disease, the Glynne-Lemmerzahl method, is still in use today.
-The work was sufficiently notable that the University of Wales awarded Glynne an MSc in 1922 for her achievements.
+The work was sufficiently notable that the University of Wales awarded Glynne an MSc degree in 1922 for her achievements.

 Glynne was the British winner of the Dr. Georgina Sweet fellowship in 1927, awarded at the Vienna conference of International Federation of University Women.
-The award included a year's study in Australia, Tasmania and New Zealand, which she undertook in 1928 after spending time with Dr. Sweet.
+The award included a year's study in Australia, Tasmania and New Zealand, which she undertook in 1928 after spending time with Sweet.
 Whilst there, she worked at the University of Melbourne and toured the country with the Department of Agriculture to promote better farming techniques.
 As part of her return journey, she visited a number of African countries, learning about the agricultural difficulties they faced.
 Whilst in South Africa, she attended the 1929 meeting of the British Association.

 By the 1930s, Glynne's focus was on cereal diseases, especially soil-borne varieties.
 She was able to prove that the lodging or flattening of wheat close to harvest was frequently not the result of wind or rain, but instead caused by take-all and eyespot, both soil-borne fungal diseases.
 Glynne was able to not only identify the fungal cause and which strains of cereal were less susceptible, but also establish that crop rotation exacerbated the issue.
 On this basis, she was able to advise which strains of cereal should be planted in the affected fields.
 Glynne also discovered Gibellina cerealis in 1935, a fungal pathogen thought to be introduced to the UK by Roman settlers.

 Glynne's work on crop diseases was subject to significant attention towards the end of World War II, as maximising the production of food was essential due to shortages.
-Her work, especially on eyespot in wheat, afforded her a DSc from University of Wales in 1943.
+Her work, especially on eyespot in wheat, afforded her a DSc degree from University of Wales in 1943.
 In both the 1940s and 1950s, she carried on her pioneering work in cereal pathology and made "unexpected" discoveries related to the disposal of organic material in the soil.